NamaembaSilali/Modelling-project/README.md

 Accurate predictions can assist in better pricing strategies and investment decisions.

 #### OBJECTIVES
-1. To explore and understant the King County House Sales dataset's structure and content.
+1. To explore and understand the King County House Sales dataset's structure and content.
 2. To perform data cleaning and data wrangling to prepare the dataset for analysis.
 3. To perform exploratory data analysis to understand the data and identify patterns and trends.
 4. To build a regression model to predict the house prices based on the different factors.
-5. To investigate the relationship between the house prices and the different factors such as the size of the of the house among others
+5. To investigate the relationship between house prices and the different factors such as the size of the house among others
-6. Price Prediction: Create a model that can accurately forecast the prices of houses based on features such as year built, the size of the house among other features.
+6. Price Prediction: Create a model that can accurately forecast the prices of houses based on features such as yr_built, the size of the house among other features.

 #### METHODOLOGY
 1. Business understanding